youth5427/youth5427.github.io/content/en/authors/admin/_index.md

     url: "http://www.jbnu.ac.kr"

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include distributed robotics, mobile computing and programmable matter.
+bio: Yoo SuHyeon is a computer engineering student at Jeonbuk National University.
+He is interested in mobile and web services.

 #interests:
 #- Artificial Intelligence